Titanium-ctrl/titanium-ticket-api-node/README.md

 # Usage

+## Formatting
+All parameters of the genticket function should either be a string or undefined.
+Your proxy should be in the format: "http://username:password@ipAddress:port" or "http://ipAddress:port"

 ## Before ATC

 To generate a cookie that'll be used before atc, all you need to do is